FabienRoger/Countergen/docs/_build/html/_sources/countergen/model_loading.rst.txt

 Create ModelEvaluator from a local model
 ------------------------------------------

-See ``countergentorch`` which contains utilities to build :py:data:`ModelEvaluator` from PyTorch generative and classification models.
+See ``countergenedit`` which contains utilities to build :py:data:`ModelEvaluator` from PyTorch generative and classification models.

 Examples of ModelEvaluator
 --------------------------